mvernacc/portfolio/docs/project_pages/firefly.md

 the interior of the case to be more exposed to combustion gases.
 This interior surface must be protected by an ablative liner.
 It is desirable to make this liner as thin as
 possible: it adds inert mass to the vehicle and takes up volume which could otherwise be allocated to propellant.
-Thus, it is important understand the ablation process, and make a good selection of the ablative material.
+Thus, it is important to understand the ablation process, and make a good selection of the ablative material.

 <figure>